samsdial/ProjectInventory/backend/README.md

 - Efficient data storage and management.
 - Optimized data schema designs for fast operations.
 - Support for complex queries and data filtering.

+## 4. Functional Requirements

+•⁠ ⁠The system must allow user registration and login with different roles.
+•⁠ ⁠Users must be able to add, edit, delete, and view products in the inventory.
+•⁠ ⁠The system should send automatic notifications when stock levels are low.
+•⁠ ⁠Administrators must be able to access detailed inventory reports.

+## 5. Non-Functional Requirements

+•⁠ ⁠*Performance*: The system should handle multiple simultaneous requests without affecting response times.
+•⁠ ⁠*Security*: Inventory data must be protected from unauthorized access.
+•⁠ ⁠*Scalability*: The application should be designed to scale as the number of users or products increases significantly.
+•⁠ ⁠*Documentation*: The code should be documented to facilitate maintenance and future updates.

+## 6. Optional Requirements

+•⁠ ⁠*Testing*:

+- Unit tests for both frontend and backend using tools like Jest or Mocha.
+- Integration tests to verify the correct communication between frontend and backend.
+  •⁠ ⁠*Project Dockerization*:
+- Use Docker to create containers for the frontend, backend, and database.
+- Configure Docker Compose for service orchestration.
+  •⁠ ⁠*Teamwork*:
+- The project can be developed individually or in teams of up to 5 members.
+- Assign specific roles and tasks within the team to promote collaborative work.

+## 7. Project Deliverables

+•⁠ ⁠Complete source code for the inventory management system.
+•⁠ ⁠Detailed technical documentation of the project’s development.
+•⁠ ⁠Instructions for installing and deploying the system.
+•⁠ ⁠User manual for administrators and end users.

+## 8. Acceptance Criteria

+•⁠ ⁠The system must be functional and meet all the specified requirements.
+•⁠ ⁠The code should be clean, modular, and follow best development practices.
+•⁠ ⁠The system must be tested and free of critical errors before the final delivery.